 Remember that you always need mobile user consent whether you’re using Google Analytics or any other analytics platform to gather data.
 You’ll also need user permission if your app uses third-party cookies to share data with another third-party company.

 The easiest solution to all of this?
-Use a GDPR-compliant mobile app analytics tool.
+Use a privacy-friendly mobile app analytics tool.
 These tools can help you do the following:

 - Obfuscate visual elements containing private information, such as password boxes

 - Collect data via a wireframe mode that guarantees end users remain anonymous and masks sensitive fields in session recordings

 - Store data in a safe cloud environment such as Amazon Web Services in the US and Europe